tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 But each tournament has a different length.
 A fixed number of tournaments can represent varying amounts of play.
 This leads to some of the unusual results described above.

-Instead, RUKRS is interested in how many hanchan you have played.
-This is expressed either as the actual number of hanchan, or the number of days of tournament play you have completed (which is very similar).
+Instead, RUKRS is interested in how many _days of tournament play_ you have completed.

 ### Change: Don't try to estimate opponent skill